Iune/ida/README.md

 # Ida

 Ida is a voting assistant to help process voters for online music competitions.
-It is designed to work with contest spreadsheet files for [Melbourne](https://github.com/iune-melbourne/melbourne-archive).
+It is designed to work with contest files for [Melbourne](https://github.com/Iune/melbourne).

 ## Installation